xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 }
 ```

-For example, the following `Switch` statement compares the test value, 3, to
+For example, the following `switch` statement compares the test value, 3, to
 each of the conditions.
 When the test value matches the condition, the action
 is performed.